ihkihk/prog/spec-editor.md

 * Open file in official viewer
 * Send text to shell for execution
 * Registers for storing cursor positions, text, macros
+* Execute any command via palette
+* Go to any file or buffer via palette